houko/pnpm-catalog-updates/README.md

 ### Configuration

-Create a `.pcurc.json` file in your project root:
+Create a `.pcurc.json` file (PCU configuration file) in your project root:

 ```json
 {